Bill that would expand access to birth control passes NJ Senate

-TRENTON — The Senate Thursday passed a bill that would expand access to birth control by allowing pharmacists to dispense the items without an individual prescription.
+TRENTON — The state Senate on Thursday passed a bill that would expand access to birth control by allowing pharmacists to dispense the items without a prescription.

+Women’s reproductive rights — particularly the right to a medically provided abortion — have…

-Under the proposal, pharmacists could dispense certain self-administered hormonal contraceptives, such as birth control pills and vaginal rings, without an individual prescription.
+Under the proposal, pharmacists could dispense certain self-administered hormonal contraceptives, such as birth control pills and vaginal rings, without a prescription.
 The bill would require the Board of Pharmacy and the State Board of Medical Examiners to issue a standing order authorizing pharmacists to do so.

 The bill passed the Senate by a vote of 30-6.